Mayor of El Portal 2014-2020

 In August 2015, Mayor Cubillos was appointed to the Florida League of Cities Board of Directors, and in September 2017 she was appointed to its Executive Committee.
 Since then she has been appointed to serve in its Compensation and Succession Planning Committee, Legislative Committee, and most recently appointed to serve on the Resolutions and Legislative Committee.

-Mayor Cubillos is the recipient of the 2016 – 2017 Miami Dade County League of Cities (MDCLC) Board Member of the Year, awarded by MDCLC President Mayor Francis Suarez.
+Mayor Cubillos was the recipient of the 2016 – 2017 Miami Dade County League of Cities (MDCLC) Board Member of the Year, awarded by MDCLC President Mayor Francis Suarez.
 She also received the 1st Trailblazer Award during Women’s History Month in March 2017 by County Commissioner Audrey Edmonson.

 Mayor Cubillos was born in New Jersey and is the youngest of nine children to Colombian immigrants.
 Her late father was the owner of a local flower shop and a political-news enthusiast, and her late mother was a homemaker who took care of the neighborhood children and worked alongside her husband at their flower shop.
 She went on to be a National Honor Society member at Coral Gables Senior High School, the Student Body President at Miami Dade College – Wolfson Campus and then on to Florida International University.
 She is a proud graduate of both Miami-Dade College and Florida International University.